ParadoxV5/Discord-Markdown/README.md

 On Mobile (and ancient versions of Discord such as the one 101 used), `>>> ` at the beginning of a line of text puts that line and the rest of your message in a multiline block quote.[^d] This saves you the need to punch `> ` on every line, especially for a long passages.
-[This screenshot was retaken on Mobile 175.16; Mobile 165.15 was missing the gray quote-indent line.]

 ![multiline block quote](images/quote3.png)